 The computer science course enables students to gain a broad understanding of computer science theory and applications which will provide an excellent grounding in many industries that require computer science expertise along with those careers that may use computer science as a specific application.
+A level Computer Science allows students to demonstrate high levels of problem solving ability, logical thinking and many other transferable skills.
 The subject also allows for progression to diverse university courses.

-PAPER CONTENT MARKS AVAILABLE Computer systems (01) 2 hours and 30 minutes written paper 40% Algorithms and programming (02) 2 hours and 30 minutes written paper 40% Non-exam assessment (03) The learner will choose a computing problem to work through according to the guidance in the specification 20%
+Paper Content Marks available Computer systems (01) 2 hours and 30 minutes written paper 40% Algorithms and programming (02) 2 hours and 30 minutes written paper 40% Non-exam assessment (03) The learner will choose a computing problem to work through according to the guidance in the specification 20%